zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-13.md

 Matt then says, “Is that all?” meaning is that all that you do?
 Dr. Rodriguez says, “No, I do a pelvic exam and a Pap smear to rule out  cervical cancer.”
 A “pelvic (pelvic) exam” is an examination of a woman’s pelvi s, which is basically the sexual and what we would call “reproductive” organs  – those parts of a woman’s body which would allow the woman to have a baby.
 So , the doctor does a pelvic exam and also does something called a “Pap (pap) sm ear (smear).”

-A Pap smear is a special examination during which t he doctor collects cells, or small parts of a woman’s body, in order to make sur e that the woman doesn’t have any sort of cancer down in her pelvis area. the doctor then takes those small parts of the body, the cells, and sends them to be tested so that the doctor can see if there are any signs of cancer of the pel vis.
+A Pap smear is a special examination during which the doctor collects cells, or small parts of a woman’s body, in order to make sur e that the woman doesn’t have any sort of cancer down in her pelvis area. the doctor then takes those small parts of the body, the cells, and sends them to be tested so that the doctor can see if there are any signs of cancer of the pel vis.
 The cancer that the doctor is trying to detect is called “cervical (cervical) cancer.”
 Cervical cancer is cancer of the cervix, which is inside of a woman’s body as  part of her “sexual organs,” we would say.
 You can Google it.

 The phrasal verb “to rule (rule) out” means to test  something to make sure that it is not an option, to eliminate something as a possi bility.
 If a doctor is trying “to rule out cervical cancer,” he’s trying to make sure  that you do not have that kind of cancer by giving you a test.
 Unhappily, sometime s the doctor discovers that you do have cancer.
 He or she is not able “to rule it out.”
 Dr. Rodriguez